arc42/canvas.arc42.org-site/_pages/08-faq.md

 ## What tends to be the hardest section to write on the Architecture Communication Canvas?

 ## Can I use the ACC to start a project, before I write an arc42 document?

+If you're initiating a new software system, the [Architecture Inception Canvas](https://canvas.arc42.org/architecture-inception-canvas) is an ideal starting point for collaborating on defining your software architecture playground.
+It focuses heavily on the goals of a new software initiative.
+From this foundation, you can derive architectural hypotheses and identify technical challenges.
+With the results from these collaborative and iterative sessions, you can contribute the findings to the arc42 document.
+The Architecture Inception Canvas is fully compatible with the [arc42 template](https://arc42.org/overview).

 ## Should we revisit the canvas at the end of a delivery due to implementation-time changes?
 (business or technological changes)